ytisf/PyExfil/README.md

 - Shout out to the [nmap](https://nmap.org/) guys.
 - Thanks to [Trey Hunner](https://github.com/treyhunner) for the package [`names`](https://github.com/treyhunner/names).
 - The [Faker](https://faker.readthedocs.io/en/master/) package.
+- Special thanks to Thomas Baruchel and Fredrik de Vibe for the [txt2pdf](https://github.com/baruchel/txt2pdf) package we used in the `braille` exfiltration package.